 In this paper, I describe this input in the case when $\Gk$ is of type $F_4$.
 To do so, I analyze representations coming from certain graded Lie algebras.
-While the results here are motivated by $p$-adic groups, they are completely general in that they describe stable vectors in a way that does not depend on the field of definition.

 To describe the results in more detail, let $\mathcal{A}$ be the apartment associated to a maximal split torus of $\Gk$ in the Bruhat--Tits building of $\Gk$, and let $K$ be the maximal unramified extension of $k$ with residue field $\bF$.
-Given a rational point $x \in \mathcal{A}$, we may form the Moy--Prasad-filtration subgroups (see \cite{MP1}, \cite{MP2})
+Given a rational point $x \in \mathcal{A}$, we may form Moy--Prasad-filtration subgroups (see \cite{MP1}, \cite{MP2})

 where the $r_i$ are rational numbers that depend on $x$.
 The quotient $\Gk(k)_{x, 0}/\Gk(k)_{x, r_1}$ forms the $\frakf$-points of a connected reductive group $\Gk_x$ over $\frakf$, and the $\frakf$-vector space $\Vk_x := \Gk(k)_{x, r_1}/\Gk(k)_{x, r_2}$ forms an algebraic representation of $\Gk_x$ with action induced by conjugation in $\Gk$.
 We say a vector $v$ in the dual representation $\check \Vk_x$ is \textit{stable} if it is stable in the sense of geometric invariant theory as a vector in $\check \Vk_x(\bF) = \check \Vk_x \otimes_\frakf \bF$ for the action of $(\Gk_x)_{\bF}$.